Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 ![](images/coolramp.png)

 FIG. 1.
 The BEC evaporative cooling process of trapped atoms.
 In (a), high-energy atoms can move higher up the walls; (b) the walls are lowered and the most energetic atoms can spill over the walls and escape; (c) the remaining atoms rethermalize (collisionally).
-Steps (b) and (c) are repeated until the sample is sufficiently cold (determined by the critial temperature of a BEC).
-This diagram is based off of: https://coldatoms.physics.lsa.umich.edu/projects/bec/evaporation.html.
+Steps (b) and (c) are repeated until the sample is sufficiently cold (determined by the critical temperature of a BEC).
+This diagram is based on https://coldatoms.physics.lsa.umich.edu/projects/bec/evaporation.html.